urvish667/fiction-app/docs/email-configuration.md

 - [Mailchimp Transactional](https://mailchimp.com/features/transactional-email/)
 - [SMTP2GO](https://www.smtp2go.com/)

-### SendGrid Example
+### SendGrid Example (Legacy)

-If using SendGrid, your configuration would look like:
+If using SendGrid with the SMTP method, your configuration would look like:

 ```
 EMAIL_SERVER_HOST=smtp.sendgrid.net